 When a Retrieve request contains the Result Content parameter set to “attributes+child-resource-references

 ” or “child-resource-references”, the Hosting CSE returns child resource references which are child resource identifiers.
-Similar to the ordinary resource discovery (see 10.2.6.1), this Retrieve request with the Result Content parameter also can contain Filter Criteria parameter for filtering child/descendant resources.
-Unlike ordinary resource discovery, the Hosting CSE checks RETRIEVE privilege of the Originator to determine whether the matching resource identifier can be returned.
+A Retrieve request with the Result Content parameter can also contain a Filter Criteria parameter for filtering child/descendant resources.
+The Hosting CSE checks for RETRIEVE privileges of the Originator to determine whether the matching resource identifier can be returned.
+The Hosting CSE shall use the addressing format specified by the Desired Address Result Type parameter.

 -----------------------End of change 3 --------------------------------------------